flipperdevices/flipperzero-firmware/README.md

 ## Sorting and Naming
 The list view UI is based on the sorted file and folder order.
 This is enforced by sorting the actual filenames.
 When there are cases where you need to force a specific order, you can prepend the file and folder names with `XX_` where `X` is a digit between 0-9.
 This will let you place an action called `On` before `Off`, even though when sorted alphabeticaly, `Off` would come before `On`.
 Therefore, you would name your files `00_On.rfid` and `01_Off.rfid`.
 When the files and folders are rendered for display, any `XX_` prefix will be stripped.
 All underscores will be replaced with spaces.
 Extensions will be stripped.
 Casing is preserved.
 Additionally, all files and folders that begin with a `.` will be ignored when drawing the UI.
 However, they can still be referenced in playlists.
 This keeps the UI unclutterd.

-## Signal playback
-The signal files are played back as recorded.
-During playback/transmit, the LED light will flash blue until the action is complete.
-For RFID signals, they are continuously played back for 3 seconds.

 ## On deck... maybe?
 - Horizontal layout